52binge/52binge.blog.source/_posts/spark/spark-note-1-introduce.md

 > reduceByKey: Merge values with the same key (such as summation, maximum value, etc.).
 This step reduces the amount of data before Shuffle.
 Advantages: For large data sets, this method is more efficient because it reduces the amount of data during network transmission.

+{% image "/images/spark/spark_wordcount_vertical_large.png", width="600px", alt="You think this is a stand-alone mode with only one Executor and one Task" %}

 ### 4.2 DataFrame API